On Cremona Transformations of P^3 which factorize in a minimal form: Associated Cremona transformations and Main Results

 By hypothesis $\varphi=\chi_2^{-1}\circ\chi_1$ where $\chi_i:\PP^3\tor X$ is a special link of type II onto a smooth 3-fold $X$, $i=1,2$.
 As we know by Remark \ref{rem1.0} each $\chi_i$ is not defined along an irreducible curve, say $\Gamma_i\subset\PP^3$, and then $ \chi_i=q_i\circ p_i^{-1}$ where $p_i:Z_i\to \PP^3$ is the blow-up of $\Gamma_i$.
 By construction $\chi_i$ is not trivial, that is, it is not an isomorphism.
 Theorem \ref{thm1} implies the result. \end{proof}

 For simplicity, a Cremona transformation as in Theorem \ref{thm2} is said to be \emph{Pure Special type II}.

-\begin{cor} There exist twelve classes of Pure Special type II Cremona transformations with $\ell\leq 2$. \end{cor}
+\begin{cor} There exist eight classes of Pure Special type II Cremona transformations with $\ell\leq 2$. \end{cor}

-In the theorems below we will not include an explicit description of Pure Special type II Cremona transformations containing links in the class $(L.5)$, where it is clear the situation we will find there but to do that may be longer than interesting.
+In the theorems below we do not include an explicit description of Pure Special type II Cremona transformations containing links in the class $(L.5)$, where the situation should be clear but to describe it may be longer than interesting.
+Nevertheless, we note that such a Cremona transformation always has bidegree $(9,9)$; the reason is that for a link $\chi$ in class $(L.5)$ and a general line $\ell\subset\PP^3$, the curve $(\chi^{-1})_*(\ell)$ is a twisted cubic curve which intersects $\bas(\chi)$ at (eight) variable points.